EmCat2000/manual/03-building-a-block/index.md

 dictionary, etc.), or they’re the framework for building a multilevel game.
 Such a collection of blocks is called a *block library.*

-To create a block library,\index{library:block} choose “Export blocks…” from the File menu.
+To create a block library,\index{library!block} choose “Export blocks…” from the File menu.
 You then see a window like this:

 ![image522.png](assets/image522.png) <!--  style="width:2.02153in;height:2.72222in" / -->